John and Maria Neag Endowed Chair in Literacy and Technology

 Cognition and Instruction

 Donald J. Leu is the John and Maria Neag Endowed Chair in Literacy and Technology at the University of Connecticut.
 He holds a joint appointment in Curriculum and Instruction and Educational Psychology in the Neag School of Education.
 A graduate of Michigan State, Harvard, and Berkeley, he is an international authority on literacy education, especially the new skills and strategies required to read, write, and learn with Internet technologies and the best instructional practices that prepare students for these new literacies.
 Don directs the New Literacies Research Lab in the Neag School of Education.
 He is a member of the Reading Hall of Fame, Past President of the Literacy Research Association, and a former member of the Board of Directors of the International Reading Association.
 Don was recently featured in the documentary “Out of Print,” directed by Vivienne Roumani and narrated by Meryl Streep.
 He edited the Handbook of Research on New Literacies (Erlbaum, 2008) and has more than 100 research publications and seventeen books on topics that range from the new literacies of online research and comprehension to teacher education and phonemic awareness.
-He is a frequent speaker at major conferences and has given keynote addresses in Europe, Australia, Asia, South America, and North America.
+He is a frequent speaker at major conferences and has given keynote addresses in Europe, Australia, Asia, South America, and North America and he delivered the Jeanne S. Chall Annual Lecture in Reading at Harvard University in 2016.
 His work has been funded by the U.S. Department of Education, the National Science Foundation, the Department of Defense, the North Central Educational Research Lab, the Carnegie Corporation, the Institute for Educational Sciences, PBS, the Annenberg Foundation, the William and Flora Hewlett Foundation, the Bill & Melinda Gates Foundation, the Australian Council of Educational Research, and the Organization for Economic Co-operation and Development (OECD).

 Funded Research (Selected):